Tennessee

 Penalties for Illegal Recording in Tennessee

-Tennessee imposes both criminal and civil penalties for recording violations, making the consequences among the more severe in the United States.
+Tennessee imposes strict criminal penalties for recording violations, and violators can also face civil liability under federal law, making the consequences among the more severe in the United States.

 Criminal Penalties